 What is The Salvation Army?

-The Salvation Army operates in 111 countries.
-The organisation operates in a similar structure to a traditional army, with territory leaders taking on the military title of Commander.
+The Salvation Army is an international Christian charity and church that operates in 111 countries across the world.
+Similar to a traditional army, it has a hierarchical structure where territory leaders hold the title of Commander.

-The Salvation Army message is based on the bible, and the work they do is motivated by their Christian beliefs.
-Their mission is to preach the gospel of Jesus Christ and meet human need without discrimination.
-They work to alleviate poverty, deprivation, disadvantage, injustice and oppression in God’s name.
+Inspired by their Christian faith, The Salvation Army’s message centres on the Bible.
+Their mission is to share the teachings of Jesus Christ and meet people’s needs without discrimination.
+They strive to fight poverty, deprivation, disadvantage, injustice, and oppression in God’s name.

 What does The Salvation Army do?